 Patient Education

 Successful shoulder surgery begins with the training and experience of your physician.
 In 1994, Dr. Joyce completed a Fellowship in Shoulders with Dr. James Andrews and Dr. William Clancy at the American Sports Medicine Institute.
-Now with more than a decade of experience, Dr. Joyce has performed over 1,500 Arthroscopic Shoulder surgeries.
 While some surgeons consider these surgeries "new", Dr. Joyce has been doing arthroscopic stability surgery and rotator cuff repairs for more that 10 years.

 |

 If surgery becomes necessary, several things happen in the operating room.
-Once under anesthesia, Dr. Joyce can fully examine the shoulder without causing the patient discomfort and pain.
+Once under anesthesia, the shoulder can be fully examined without causing the patient discomfort and pain.
 Then, with the arthroscopy inserted though a small ¼ inch puncture incision the entire shoulder joint can be visualized.
 Combining this intra-operative information with the patient’s history, MRI, X-Rays, and response to physical therapy each patient’s problems can be fully understood and the final arthroscopic surgical treatment completed.

 Shoulder Arthroscopy